riscv-software-src/riscof/docs/source/plugins.rst

         self.isa_spec = os.path.abspath(config['ispec'])
         self.platform_spec = os.path.abspath(config['pspec'])

+        #We capture if the user would like the run the tests on the target or
+        #not.
+If you are interested in just compiling the tests and not running
+        #them on the target, then following variable should be set to False
+        if 'target_run' in config and config['target_run']=='0':
+            self.target_run = False
+        else:
+            self.target_run = True

         # Return the parameters set above back to RISCOF for further processing.
         return sclass